awais7012/E-learning-LMS/README.md

 - **Grading System**: Teachers can assign grades for assignments and exams.
 Students can view their grades.
 - **User Authentication**: Secure login and role-based access control.
 - **Reports and Analytics**: Generate reports for attendance, grades, and overall performance.
+- **Certificates**: on complication of course a certificate is generated and issued to student automaticaly.

 ## Tech Stack

 ### Backend
 - **FastAPI**: High-performance backend framework for building APIs.
-- **Database**: SQL-based database (e.g., PostgreSQL or MySQL) for storing user, course, and assignment data.
+- **Database**: MongoDB
 - **Authentication**: JWT-based authentication for secure access.

 ### Frontend
-- (Optional) Can be integrated with a frontend framework like React, Angular, or Vue.js.
+- Used react for frontend

 ### Deployment
-- **Server**: Deployed on cloud platforms like AWS, Azure, or Heroku.
+- **Server**: can Deployed on cloud platforms like AWS, Azure, or Heroku.
 - **Containerization**: Dockerized for easy deployment and scalability.

 ## Installation